Ahmed-z22/recipe-parser-group10/README.md

 1. Enter a supported recipe URL (allrecipes.com, epicurious.com, bonappetit.com)
 2. Click **Load Recipe**
 3. Ask questions about the recipe
+4. Explore the TTS feature!
+5. Explore talking to the agent using the record button!
+(STT)

 &nbsp;